codeigniter4/CodeIgniter4/user_guide_src/source/tutorial/static_pages.rst

 Static pages
 ###############################################################################

-**Note:** This tutorial assumes you've downloaded CodeIgniter and :doc:`installed the framework <../installation/index>` in your development environment.
+.. note:: This tutorial assumes you've downloaded CodeIgniter and :doc:`installed the framework <../installation/index>` in your development environment.

 The first thing you're going to do is set up a **controller** to handle static pages.
 A controller is simply a class that helps delegate work.